treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ]
 ```

-And consider whether breaking some of your logic out into a separate function might improve readability as well.
+And consider whether breaking some of your logic out into a separate function might improve readability as well (it may not in this somewhat silly example).

 ```python
 number_things = [